Ku-ring-gai High School logo

 In the Preliminary Course, students will also undertake practical applications related to content being addressed.
 Examples of these may include experimental work, development of manufacturing skills, graphical, communication and sketching skills.

-VET hospitality
+VET Hospitality

 This course provides students with the opportunity to obtain national vocational qualifications for employment in the hospitality industry.
 Students will be able to develop generic hospitality skills in customer service, communication, environmentally sustainable work practices, hygiene and safety as well as basic skills in commercial cookery.